babgyy/ssr-instantsearch-rails/README.md

 `react-instantsearch` NPM package allows me to build a client-side search UI (file `app/javascript/components/PostSearch.js`)

-`react-rails` gem allows to easily to server-side rendering.
+`react-rails` gem allows to easily do server-side rendering.
 See file `app/views/welcome/index.html.erb` or search `REF2` in the project

-`algoliasearch-rails` gem allows to do search Algolia from the server too.
+`algoliasearch-rails` gem allows to search Algolia from the server and easily map ORM and Algolia indices.
 See `REF3`

 SEO-wise, I need to prerender the search engine with a list of results coming from a combination of search parameters.
 This repo shows how to do all of this, but fails to feed InstantSearch component with raw JSON response from the algolia ruby client.